whummer/terraform-provider-snowflake/docs/resources/image_repository.md

 page_title: "snowflake_image_repository Resource - terraform-provider-snowflake"
 subcategory: "Preview"
 description: |-
   Resource used to manage image repositories.
 For more information, check image repositories documentation https://docs.snowflake.com/en/sql-reference/sql/create-image-repository.
+Snowpark Container Services provides an OCIv2-compliant image registry service and a storage unit call repository to store images.
+See Working with an image registry and repository https://docs.snowflake.com/en/developer-guide/snowpark-container-services/working-with-registry-repository developer guide for more details.
 ---

 !> **Caution: Preview Feature** This feature is considered a preview feature in the provider, regardless of the state of the resource in Snowflake.
 We do not guarantee its stability.
 It will be reworked and marked as a stable feature in future releases.
 Breaking changes are expected, even without bumping the major version.
 To use this feature, add the relevant feature name to `preview_features_enabled` field in the [provider configuration](https://registry.terraform.io/providers/snowflakedb/snowflake/latest/docs#schema).
 Please always refer to the [Getting Help](https://github.com/snowflakedb/terraform-provider-snowflake?tab=readme-ov-file#getting-help) section in our Github repo to best determine how to get help for your questions.